DcMcIx/awx/README.md

 kubectl get secret awx-admin-password -o jsonpath="{.data.password}" | base64 --decode

-Use The displayed password to Access the GUI :
+Wait until All pods are Up & running and use The displayed password to Access the GUI :

 http://<HOST_IP>:[NodePort]